 Loneliness is a common problem of a large portion of sample but sample size was too short due to time constraints.

-4.2 Implication of the study
+4.2 Implication of the study:

 Present study will help to understand the present condition of elderly.

 The result of present study will create awareness for elderly well being.